Starting Your IT DR Journey ...

 Useful IT DR Readings

 It would be useful for you as the appointed IT DR person to start by gathering information from articles, case studies and analyzes of recent IT crises or disaster affecting organization's IT system and infrastructure both inside and external to your industry.
 The key is to identify best-practice recommendations and any common pitfalls.

 Read some of the IT DR articles that is available of our LinkedIn Showcase (IT Disaster Recovery).

 Globally or wherever is your home location, these IT DR training (with professional certification) can be made available if you would like your team to be trained (in-house) via online videoconferencing training supported by toolkits and tutorials.

 If you have the need for IT DR competency training, you may want to take a look at the BCM Institute's series of specialized IT DR courses (See the three previewed courses below).
-The quick question is "Do I have the necessary skill set and know-how to do this job?"
+The quick question is "Do I have the necessary skillset and know-how to do this job?"
 "What do I not know"? or "How Do I Start My IT DR Learning Journey?"

-The key focus on the course is to adopt a comprehensive training on how to assess, analyse, develop, implement, test, and maintain an IT Disaster Recovery Plan for both building resilience and to resume and recover your IT and telecommunications systems and infrastructure in the event of a disaster or business disruption.
+The key focus of the course is to adopt a comprehensive training on how to assess, analyse, develop, implement, test, and maintain an IT Disaster Recovery Plan for both building resilience and to resume and recover your IT and telecommunications systems and infrastructure in the event of a disaster or business disruption.
 The training provides a step-by-step planning methodology to ensure a reliable and effective IT disaster recovery plan consistent with the industry's standards and best practices.

-The institute has competency based training leading to IT DR professional certification.
+The institute has competency-based training leading to IT DR professional certification.
 You may want to review the following IT DR training courses (with professional certification) to determine and upgrade the relevancy to your roles and knowledge?